mercadopago/devsite-docs/guides/integration-api/introduction.en.md

 > - Point Pro 1
 > - Point Pro 2
 >
-> You can purchase your Point device from our [official store](https://www.mercadopago.com.br/point)
+> You can purchase your Point device from our [official store](https://www.mercadopago.com.br/point).
+>
+> Additionally, please note that it only allows cards, contactless, and SWIFT as payment methods.

 ------------